damwhit/course-report-git-post/README.md

 level by allowing us to decide exactly when we save a version of a project, and also provide annotations when doing so.

-You can create versions of a project by making it a **repository** (also called a 'repo').
-A repo is a folder with git tracking turned on, which may contain files and subfolders ie. a codebase) through a series of **intentional** snapshots called **commits**.
+You can create versions of a project by making it a **repository** (or 'repo' for short).
+A repo is a folder with git tracking turned on, which may contain files and subfolders (ie. a codebase) through a series of *intentional* snapshots called **commits**.
 One thing to keep in mind is that Git is most often used 'locally', which just means on your computer.
 That is in contrast to GitHub, which is a website that hosts Git repositories.